itsgg/itsgg.github.io/_posts/2025-03-10-train-your-mind-change-your-life.md

 > **Your mission:** From today, commit to **being the architect of your mind instead of being its prisoner**.

 > [!IMPORTANT]
-> **Your mind is not just a tool - it is the blueprint of your future.
-Shape it with intention, and it will build the life you desire.**
+> **Your mind is the blueprint of your future.
+Train it with intention, and it will build the life you desire.**